by Ken Bakely

 For a while, Light has fun, taking out the school bully, and at the behest of his girlfriend Mia (Margaret Sully), soon upgrades to international fugitives and terrorists.
 The world is stunned by the hundreds of deaths which rack up, and when the killings are signed with the Japanese name “Kira,” a kind of bizarre religious following begins for this entity.
 When the police investigation for Kira is headed up by an eccentric, whip-smart detective named L (Lakeith Stanfield), Light realizes he’s in over his head.
 But he also finds out that the Death Note is more complicated than he first thought, and washing his hands of it will be one difficult task.

 The plot of Death Note reveals unlimited potential, and there’s a reason that the Japanese manga it’s based on has had such a big following over the years.
-Can you imagine how drunk on power you’d be if you had the ability to order anyone’s death at a whim?
-Now transfer that gift (curse?) to a quiet high school kid, and imagine what kind of stuff he would dream up.
+Imagine the terrifying power that one has in this scenario.
+Now transfer that ability to a quiet high school kid, and imagine what kind of stuff he would dream up.
 The movie you’re visualizing in your head is way more watchable than anything onscreen here.

 The movie you’re visualizing in your head probably does not contain scenes in which your main characters a) discuss the Death Note in crowded spaces within earshot of dozens of strangers; b) acknowledge the errors of particular aspects of their actions, and then have them continue on their way; or c) have great epiphanies about what’s going on and what to do next simply because the script requires them to.
 The movie you’re visualizing in your head probably does not raise legitimate moral questions about the tangibility of playing God for a downtrodden society, and throw them away before answering them because you’ve got another action scene to shoot.
 The movie you’re visualizing in your head probably does not intriguingly indicate that Ryuk will act autonomously to eliminate Light in one scene, and then relegate him to a background wish-fulfiller in the next, never to raise the proposition again.